michelle-cobb/today_build_from_cbits/tests/refactored/README.md

 * Open Selenium IDE (there should be an icon in the tool bar) - set base URL to localhost:8080
-* Add Test Cases: Within Selenium IDE, right click in box under "Test Case", select "Add Test Case", go to "/today_build_new/tests/single_tests" highlight desired files and click "Open".
+* Add Test Cases: Within Selenium IDE, right click in box under "Test Case", select "Add Test Case", go to the directory "/today_build_new/tests/single_tests/refactored", highlight desired files and click "Open".
+Alternatively, you can choose the file "FullSuite"
 * It is best to choose "Play Current Test Case" as false-negatives will occur if you run these test cases as a test suite as there are dependency issues.
 * You should toggle the speed of the test playing to "Slow" or you may get